-Definitions for 11 levels of content in your brand experience:
+The 11 levels of content in your brand experience

 At a minimum, core content is content essential to your business offerings.
 Without it your brand wouldn’t exist — and you’d be unable to generate awareness or revenue.
 Core content often includes your website, key product and services pages, functional messaging and automation, as well as your brand’s mission and vision.